briangu/memblast/README.md

 ## Running the examples

 The repository contains a number of example programs under `examples/`.
+These scripts are event driven – each registers an asynchronous callback with `node.on_update_async` that runs whenever new data arrives.
 The basic example is a simple server and client pair.

 Start a server in one terminal:
 ```bash